-The synchronization primitive SYNC is sent across the link under user control.
+There is a data synchronization primitive, called SYNC, which is sent across the link under user control.
 This primitive is used to synchronize with the data stream.
-On the PCI variations of SL240, this is written to the Transmit FIFO under user control or through the transaction channels.
-On the FPDP variations of the card, this signal is the /SYNC line on the FPDP interface.
-The SYNC on PCI devices corresponds to /SYNC without /DVALID or /SYNC with /DVALID on the FPDP interface depending on the card's configuration.
+On the FPDP card, this signal is the /SYNC line on the FPDP interface.